 During the Qin Dynasty (221-207 BC), half a million Han convicts were exiled by Emperor Qin Shihuang to the Lingnan region in southern China (now Guangxi and Guangdong).
 There they intermingled with the various branches of the Bai Yue nationality.
 The Zhuang today are thought to be the descendants of the Bai Yue.
 Historically, the Zhuang were called Tuliao or Sharen.

-The Zhuang are a superstitious people.
-They are careful not to offend the spirit world that surrounds them.
+The Zhuang are careful not to offend the spirit world that surrounds them.
 They believe in the spirits of the water, forest, mountain, village, etc.

 The first Protestant missionary to the Zhuang was R. H. Graves, a Southern Baptist, who arrived in Guangxi in 1862.
 In 1895 the Christian & Missionary Alliance commenced work in Guangxi.
 They established 65 churches over a 50- year period.
 Most of these churches were attended by Han Chinese, but small numbers of Zhuang also attended.

 The Central Hongshuihe Zhuang people need to put their trust and identity in the hands of the loving God of Creation who sent his son to make it possible for them to enter the Kingdom of God.